 At the core of Green NCAP’s lab tests is the World-harmonised Light-vehicles Test Cycle (WLTC), introduced in 2017 as a global test procedure, developed on the basis of global real-driving data and representative of everyday driving.
 The WLTC replaced the old NEDC test cycle (New European Driving Cycle) which had been in use for some 40 years previously.
 The WLTC driving cycle is divided into four parts (low, medium, high, extra high), which address different types of use, with a wide variation of driving behaviour and driving situations.
 Each part represents different driving phases like city or urban driving with a variation of vehicle speeds and different stop times, accelerations and braking phases.

 Green NCAP’s laboratory tests are based on the WLTC test procedure but with more realistic boundary conditions.
-All tests are performed with an ambient temperature of about 14°C which is much closer to the European average than the one used in the legislative test cycle.
+All tests (except the Cold Ambient Test / CAT at -7°C) are performed with an ambient temperature of about 14°C which is much closer to the European average than the one used (23°C) in the legislative test cycle.
 In addition, the conditioning of the car corresponds more to the real world: the test is driven with a realistic payload and with activation of typical vehicle systems like headlights and air-conditioning.

 Green NCAP also evaluates the robustness of the vehicle’s exhaust after-treatment system.
 This ‘robustness’ checks that the emissions-control systems work effectively over a broad range of conditions and not just in one prescribed test.
-To evaluate this, the WLTC test is performed several times with different vehicle settings.
-Different starting conditions like cold start and regular running engine temperature are covered, as well as different driving modes like eco-mode and sport-mode.
+To evaluate this, the tests are performed with different ambient temperatures and starting conditions like cold or warm engine start.

 The main purpose is to have realistic and comparable results from different cars and propulsion systems.